Santander tests market with euro bond after ECB - IFR

-Santander booked orders of over 4 billion euros (3.1 billion pounds) for an offer of 2 billion euros of the unsecured bond with price guidance of mid-swaps plus 390-395 basis points, said IFR, a Thomson Reuters news and markets analysis service.
+Santander booked orders of over 4 billion euros ($5.1 billion) for an offer of 2 billion euros of the unsecured bond with price guidance of mid-swaps plus 390-395 basis points, said IFR, a Thomson Reuters news and markets analysis service.

 The pricing was in the same range as the bank's August outing, when it sold two billion euros of a two-year bond.